siserin/blind9/doc/arm/reference.rst

    If ``dnssec-lookaside`` is set to ``no``, then dnssec-lookaside is not used.

-   NOTE: The ISC-provided DLV service at ``dlv.isc.org``, has been shut down.
+.. note:: The ISC-provided DLV service at ``dlv.isc.org``, has been shut down.
 The ``dnssec-lookaside auto;`` configuration option, which set ``named`` up to use ISC DLV with minimal configuration, has accordingly been removed.